 Since that time, the Pierre Berton Award has been presented to exceptional writers and organizations that have dedicated themselves to sharing Canadian history.
-To honour this legacy we are dedicating this year’s history forum to outstanding storytellers — young and old.
+To honour this legacy, the 7th Canada’s History Forum was dedicated to outstanding storytellers — young and old.

 Do Canadians still think about their history?
 Is it possible to present a Pierre Berton-style national narrative in the 21st Century with so many competing perspectives?
 What can Canada’s best storytellers do to tell Canadian history and what can we do to help them?

-We are particularly excited to have 22 Young Citizens joining us from across Canada.
+We were particularly excited to have 22 Young Citizens join us from across Canada.
 These young storytellers researched their own Heritage Fair projects, created online videos about their topics, and were selected from over 150 students after a national online vote.

 We are grateful to Nexen and the Department of Canadian Heritage for their support of this year’s forum.